-Scam artists are always on the lookout for inventive ways to find to steal money.
+Scam artists are always on the lookout for inventive ways to steal money.
 Today, one of the most common methods they use is called ‘Phishing.’
 It’s a very effective scam because, unlike other types of fraud, it doesn’t involve having to hack into a computer or crack someone’s password.
 The reason it is so effective is simple: The victim willingly hands the criminal their information.

 So how does phishing work?
 To be effective, criminals will send messages out to thousands, even millions of potential victims.
 Using email, text messages… even social media messages, fraudsters will send messages that are designed specifically to entice people to send them money or give them their financial information.